entando/entando-docs/vuepress/docs/next/docs/curate/local-hub-bundle-versions-faq.md

 # Bundle versions and updates - FAQ

-## Does the ECR support versioning?
+## Does the Local Hub support versioning?
-A bundle, as discussed in the [overview](../compose/ecr-overview.md), is a package containing one or more components.
+A bundle, as discussed in the [overview](../compose/local-hub-overview.md), is a package containing one or more components.
-As in many other packaging systems, the ECR supports bundle versioning, allowing developers to create and release improvements of their package over time.
+As in many other packaging systems, the Local Hub supports bundle versioning, allowing developers to create and release improvements of their package over time.

 ## How is a bundle version defined?